 - Train-the-trainers seminar on youth participation and policy crowdsourcing (03/2020).

 - 10 Youth Summits to be held across Georgia: in Guria, Adjara, Kvemo Kartli, Samegrelo-Zemo Svaneti, Samtskhe-Javakheti, Imereti, Shida Kartli, Tbilisi (03/2020).
-All Youth Summits will include a half-day training on youth political participation, followed by a workshop in which young people, based on their everyday life experiences, develop and express their own political In order to assemble these priorities, we are considering to use an online crowd innovation tool such as “Policy Kitchen”, developed by Polis’ Swiss partner organization Foraus.
+All Youth Summits will include a half-day training on youth political participation, followed by a workshop in which young people, based on their everyday life experiences, develop and express their own political priorities.
+In order to assemble these priorities, we are considering to use an online crowd innovation tool such as “Policy Kitchen”, developed by Polis’ Swiss partner organization Foraus.
 The Summits will be held in Georgian, and we will collaborate with multipliers and local partners in the regions.

 - Public events will be organized in Tbilisi (06/2020) & Berlin (10/2020), where the said Manifesto (05/2020) will be presented and discussed.